Music Study Information

 Our aim is to serve and maintain the purity of Indian Classical Music (Benares Gharana) and give our students pure knowledge of music under guidance of world class Musicians like Sitar maestro Pandit Shivnath Mishra, Deobrat Mishra and others.

-Varanasi is a very well known place for Indian Classical music but there was not a proper school where students can learn music with master Musicians so our Academy try to build up a place where students can find devoted teachers.
+Varanasi is a very well known place for Indian Classical music but there was not a proper society where students can learn music with master Musicians so our Academy try to build up a place where students can find devoted teachers.

 Please contact us for any information about study programme.